XRPLF/xrpl-dev-portal/content/reference-ledger-format.md

 The source address can remove the `Expiration` with the `tfRenew` flag of the PaymentChannelClaim transaction type.

+#### Destination Address

 The destination address cannot set the `Expiration` field.
 However, the destination address can use the PaymentChannelClaim's `tfClose` flag to close a channel immediately.

+#### Other Addresses

 If any other address attempts to set an `Expiration` field, the transaction fails with the `tecNO_PERMISSION` error code.
+However, if the channel is already expired, the transaction causes the channel to close and results in `tesSUCCESS` instead.

 ### PayChannel Index Format ###